smartive/zitadel-rust/README.md

 This repository contains the gRPC service clients and helpers/credentials/other utilities for [ZITADEL](https://github.com/zitadel/zitadel).

+The following features are present:
+- API clients for communication with the ZITADEL API (calling gRPC methods)
+- Credentials support for the API clients (access token and service account interceptors)
+- OIDC Introspection support for [rocket](https://rocket.rs)
+- OIDC Introspection support for [axum](https://github.com/tokio-rs/axum)

 ### Example

 There exist a few examples in the `examples` directory.